LinkPovilas/open-weather-map-e2e/README.md

 - `toHaveStatus(number)` to validate HTTP status code and throw an error with response body and header details, because I wanted to have quick feedback to understand what was the error and also, hypothetically, to be able to investigate application logs more quickly when required, for example, by something like `traceId` response header.
 - `toMatchSchema(zodSchema)` to validate by schema, so I would not have to repeat myself and keep the code as DRY as possible.

 Custom matcher `toMatchSchema(zodSchema)` requires for the provided data to have some type other than `any`.
-I chose to use Zod library to infer the types from the schemas, instead of using `unknown` type or creating `interfaces` manually.
+I chose to use Zod library to infer the types from the schemas, instead of using `unknown` type or defining interfaces manually.

 ### Chosen Approach To Writing API Tests